yjjswu/PIOMMF/README.md

-This is code for :MMFPIO : A Novel Multi-View Multimodal Fusion Method for Identification of Pediatric Intestinal Obstruction \
+This is code for : MMFN : A Novel Multi-View Multimodal Fusion Network for Pediatric Intestinal Obstruction Recognition Intestinal Obstruction \
 For training: Train.py \
 For testing: TestModel.py \